datazoompuc/datazoom.social/README.md

 **Description**

  The bundle_panel function is used to combine data from different panels into a single dataset (assuming this data is stored in .RDS format in a single directory).
-Essentially, this function helps organize and combine data from different panels of the PNADC into a format that is easier to analyze.
+Essentially, this function helps organize and combine data from different panels of the PNADc into a format that is easier to analyze.
 It's particularly useful when paired with the functions from this package, since the files will already be named in a specific way (as specified at the end of the *[load_pnad](#load_pnad)* section of this READ.ME) that facilitates the recognition of which file contains data from which panel.
 ____________________________________________________________________________________________________

 **Requirements**